When using Direct Access; it is best practice to harden your Direct access server.

 13. Click “Commit” and then close to apply the configuration.

 14. Once the configuration is complete, you can click on the “Operations Status” link in the console to check the status of the array.
+Once the load balancer can communicate with both nodes, they should turn green with a check mark.

 And with that all completed, we have a Dual-NIC DirectAccess 2012 deployment with external load balancing!